Did you know?

 of entries achieved A*-B in Psychology at A Level in 2016.

 Psychology is a fascinating science concerned with the study of the mind, brain and behaviour.
-Students who study this subject find learning about psychological research fascinating and enjoyable, and frequently go on to study at university.
-Lessons involve independent researching, informal discussion, sharing of ideas, presenting and essay writing.
-There is a great deal of new psychological content to be covered, with specialist vocabulary, so the course is rigorous, challenging and detailed.
+Students who study this subject find learning about psychological research fascinating and enjoyable and frequently go on to study at university.
+Lessons involve independent research, informal discussion, group debate, presentations and essay writing.
+There is a great deal of new psychological content to be covered, all with specialist vocabulary, so the course is rigorous, challenging and detailed.

 Students study a range of famous influential psychological experiments that have radically changed our knowledge about the brain and behaviour.
 Psychology bridges the gap between arts and sciences so scientific and written skills are assessed.

 Psychology Society is a fortnightly discussion group run by sixth formers, open to all years, on a range of topics in Psychology that are not covered by the A Level syllabus.
-Below are a few examples of the many areas of research that are discussed.
 We run a psychology essay competition which is open to any enthusiastic Year 12 or Year 13 GDST Psychology student.
 Over 70 psychology students from Wimbledon, Notting Hill & Ealing and South Hampstead join Putney students every year for the Psychology GDST Conference.
 Previous topics covered include: face processing, body representation, teenage brain, occupational psychology and clinical psychology.